alexdino626/FaceSpace-Project/README.md

 Here are some other features that you could add to the app. _None of these have any solutions._

-1. User can add/remove friends. _This should update the friends array of both users.
+- User can add/remove friends. _This should update the friends array of both users.
 Being friends is reciprocal._
-2. If a user adds a friend, they are not automatically added.
+- If a user adds a friend, they are not automatically added.
 The other user needs to accept this first. _It would be useful to create a new array of `pendingFriends` in the user object._
-3. A sign up page... that does exactly what you would expect.
+- A sign up page... that does exactly what you would expect.
+- Don't like the orange theme, change it.
+Flex your CSS muscles!!
-4. What else can you think of?
+- What else can you think of?